 1. Go to class.

-This isn’t high school anymore when your parents will actually know you’re playing hockey.
+This isn’t high school anymore when your parents will actually know you’re playing hooky.
 This is real life.
 This is the start to your future as an adult.
 Take it seriously!
 Don’t waste that hard earned money and scholarship time.
 We get it.
 You may want to snuggle up and watch a movie on Netflix with your new bestie aka roomie after a night on the town.
 Priorities, girl.
 Priorities!
 Get your hiney up and to class.
 Trust me when I say…. professors NOTICE.
 Even in large stadium classes.
 They throw pop attendance quizzes, they schedule paper turn-in times.
 They know the drill.
 Be the best of the best!
 We know you are!

 PS: I learned SO much from going to class.
 90% of all midterm questions were from class discussions and notes I took… not reading and cramming from a book the night before!
 Just sayin!